 & Member of the Board

-Noah’s entrepreneurial experience, his understanding of, and networks within the shipping industry, combined with his strong business acumen have been central in developing and taking the company’s pioneering air lubrication technology, the Silverstream® System to market and commercial fruition.
+Noah’s entrepreneurial experience, extensive understanding of and networks within the shipping industry, combined with his strong business acumen, have been central in developing and taking the company’s pioneering air lubrication technology, the Silverstream® System, to market and commercial fruition.